sitegui/ejs-html/custom-els.md

 ```

 ## Concepts
 As of this writting, the W3C is currently working in custom elements for the Web, under the [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) umbrella.
-But we are *not* talking about it here, this is a completly different beast (inspired by the rising standard, but yet not the same thing).
+But we are *not* talking about that here, this is a completely different beast (inspired by the rising standard, but yet not the same thing).
 EJS-HTML custom elements are resolved at render time, before the browser get to the HTML.

 Any element that have a dash (`-`) on its name will be treated as custom (this follows the W3C standard).
 At compile time, they will be identified and compiled to a `customRender` call.
 At rendering time, the `customRender` will be called in order to render the custom element and return the HTML result.
 So it works conceptually like a super-powered include, because it accepts dynamic attributes and complex HTML content.